SingularityF/LLLMA/README.md

 Local LLM Assistant (Lo-MA) is like Microsoft Copilot (in 2024) but runs offline and can be personalized to interact with your system.

 The best way to interact with the assistant is through voice chat, the experience is almost hands-free.
 It can currently iteract with your system in ways below.
-- Open URLs in your default browser based on user description (Example prompt: Look for RTX 4090 on amazon.com)
+- Open URLs in your default browser based on user description (Example prompt: Find me a mapo tofu recipe on Youtube)
 - Register and launch any application in your system (Example prompt: Launch Photoshop)

 ## ⚠️Important